seandstewart/bardly/bardly/plays/histories/henry-iv-part-1/11-player.md

 And make the Douglas' son your only mean
 For powers in Scotland; which, for divers reasons
 Which I shall send you written, be assured,
 Will easily be granted.
-You, madam,
+You, my lord,
 *\[To Northumberland]*
 Your son in Scotland being thus employ'd,
 Shall secretly into the bosom creep